jakewies/hugo-theme-codex/README.md

   github = "https://github.com/jakewies/hugo-theme-codex"
   # ...

-  iconTitles = ["Twitter", "GitHub"]
+  iconOrder = ["Twitter", "GitHub"]
 ```

-If any of these options are given, `hugo-theme-codex` will render the social icon in the footer, using the order specified in `iconTitles`.
+If any of these options are given, `hugo-theme-codex` will render the social icon in the footer, using the order specified in `iconOrder`.

 See the contents of the [example site](https://github.com/jakewies/hugo-theme-codex/tree/master/exampleSite) for more details.